Are there any type 2 diabetes drugs that can help people lose weight and lower their blood sugar? Are there side effects?

 Answers from M. Regina Castro, M.D.

 But the most prominent effect of these drugs is that they delay the movement of food from the stomach into the small intestine.
 As a result, you may feel "full" faster and longer, so you eat less.

-These drugs are designed for people who have type 2 diabetes.
-However, a new drug containing a higher dose of liraglutide (Saxenda) was recently approved by the Food and Drug Administration for treatment of obesity in nondiabetics.
-If you have diabetes and wonder if Byetta, Bydureon or Victoza may be helpful, talk to your doctor.
+The drugs already discussed are designed for people who have type 2 diabetes.
+There is also a drug that contains a higher dose of liraglutide (Saxenda) that's approved for the treatment of obesity in people who don't have diabetes.

 M. Regina Castro, M.D.